botlabs-gg/yagpdb/README.md

 Configuration is done through environment variables.
 See `cmd/yagpdb/sampleenvfile` for what environment variables are available.

-You can run the webserver, bot, reddit and youtube parts as seperate processes (haven't tested on different physical machines yet, doubt it'll work well atm for the webserver and bot at least)
+You can run the web server, bot, reddit and youtube parts as separate processes (haven't tested on different physical machines yet, doubt it'll work well atm for the web server and bot at least)

-You specify `-bot` to run the bot, `-web` to run the webserver and so on.
+You specify `-bot` to run the bot, `-web` to run the web server and so on.
 And it should be running now.

-The webserver by default (unless `-pa`) listens on 5000(http) and 5001(https) So if you're behind a NAT, forward those, if not you can either use the `-pa` switch or add an entry to iptables.
+The web server by default (unless `-pa`) listens on 5000(http) and 5001(https) So if you're behind a NAT, forward those, if not you can either use the `-pa` switch or add an entry to iptables.

 ### Plugins